marabian/face-mask-detection/README.md

 ## Strategies for overfitting
 * Augmented images to increase size of training set (horizontal flip, slight rotations).
 * Used aggressive dropout regularization on Fully-connected layers.
-I noticed this helped reduce the generalization error when training.
+I noticed this helped reduce the gap between training and validation losses.
 * Mess around with the number of layers/nodes to reduce overfitting the training data.